 While existing research is limited as to the prevalence of this violation of human rights, what is available suggests that approximately one in four victims of sex trafficking are under the age of 18, yet three out of four agencies serve exclusively juveniles.
 When it comes to sex trafficking, there are no boundaries.
 Victims can be any age, gender, or demographic – traffickers don’t discriminate.
 At this point in 2015, Free Our Girls recognized that expanding service parameters to meet the needs of adult victims and survivors was critical.

 In 2017, the FBI’s Innocence Lost Task Force based in Denver recovered 17 children across Colorado and into Wyoming.
 Of those recovered, more than half of the children were male victims.
-Once again, Free Our Girls recognized the importance of expanding service parameters, this time to meet the needs of all genders.
+Once again, Free Our Girls recognized the importance of expanding service parameters to address sex trafficking, this time to meet the needs of all genders.

 2017: Advancements in Academic Research